allebone/help.omni.af.mil/docs/PEX/StanEval.md

 Select whether you want to use digital \(CAC\) signatures or manual \(pen-and-ink\) signatures on the evaluation form.
 Digital is preferred.

 !!! caution "Caution"
-     When switching modes, any evaluation with some but not al signatures wil dump those signatures.
+     When switching modes, any evaluation with some but not all signatures will dump those signatures.
 In other words, an evaluation form must have all digital or all manual signatures.
 This does not affect evals with all signatures in place.

 _Display MDS Series Letter_
 For example, C-130H.
-Selecting _No_ will display C-130, selecting Yes will display C-130H.
-For A2-directed ISR units, pick No unless you are in an F-15E unit.
+Selecting _No_ will display C-130, selecting _Yes_ will display C-130H.
+For A2-directed ISR units, pick _No_ unless you are in an F-15E unit.

 _Email Zone Notification Template and Email Late Requisites Template_
 Edit the default emails sent when people enter their zone or are late on requisites.
 Use the buttons across the top to enter variables into the email.
 For ISR units, make the text edits which are directed in the PEX ISR SEM checklist Set up Preferences.